Do you often find yourself clenching and grinding your teeth in stressful situations? Do you wake up with jaw pain or a headache?

 What damage can grinding teeth cause?

-Damage can cause damage to the surface enamel of teeth.
-One enamel has been damaged and it can not be reversed.
+Grinding teeth regularly can cause damage to the surface enamel of teeth.
+Damaged enamel does not grow back.
 Teeth grinding can also lead to chips and cracks in teeth, as well as tooth decay.

 Is stress making me grind my teeth?